mapau/mapau.github.io/docsrc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the DevNet Create Demo!
+Welcome to the Mapau Demo!
 ==================================

    This demo is for the 2019 DevNet Create talk, "Make an Instant Web Site with WebHooks."